 We use a bunch of different terms in this policy.
-To make sure it is clear what we are talking about, here are some definitions of what we mean by each of these terms:
+To make sure it’s clear what we are talking about, here are some definitions:

 - Personal Data